Malanavi/Watch-and-download-on-Shikimori/README.md

 # Watch and download on Shikimori
-The add-on adds the ability to watch and download anime on the Shikimori.me website.
+The add-on adds the ability to watch and download anime on the Shikimori.one website.

 ## Install
 ### Mozilla Firefox